Incoming Freshman Student Scholarships

 In addition to the Lycoming Grant program (need-based), Lycoming College offers over $3 million each year in scholarships to academically talented students who are full-time and degree-seeking.
 First-year students are automatically considered for all academic scholarships - there is no special application.
 All academic scholarships are automatically renewed in their original amount for the following year provided the student maintains satisfactory academic progress as defined in the College Catalog.

 (valid for the 2013-2014 academic year)

-Students receiving a Faculty, Trustee, Departmental or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
-Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, the Community Service Award, and talent awards in music, theatre, art, creative writing and digital media communication.
+Students receiving a Trustee, Faculty, Departmental or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
+Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing and digital media communication.